Written by Barkman Concrete Published on January 6th, 2023

 - Look at their previous work.
 Many contractors have Instagram accounts and post photos regularly.
 Do you like their work?
 Does it fit with your taste and the home project you envisioned?

 - Find the right balance of budget and quality, especially when it comes to assessing quotes.
 This is something that many people struggle with, getting the cheapest quote and expecting the best quality.
-In assessing contractor costs, you should take into consideration what is being built.
+In assessing contractor costs, you should consider what is being built.
 If you’re building a paver base beneath a woodshed, then an affordable option might make sense.
-In contrast, if you are having a 10-feet high retaining wall built, you should be willing to pay for expertise.
+In contrast, if you have a 10-foot high retaining wall built, you should be willing to pay for expertise.

 If you are interested in doing the project yourself, or if you want to get some product pricing and more information before going ahead with your project, we recommend that you visit your nearest Barkman dealer.